Skip to Content

 Skrewball Cocktail Recipe

 There’s something comforting and satisfying about a peanut butter and jelly sandwich, right?
 The classic nutty and tart combo brings forth memories of school lunches, afternoon snacks, and learning to first assemble something in the kitchen, as we have taught our boys to do!
+But, this is a fun way to drink your sandwich by making this easy drink in a cocktail glass!

 What Ingredients are Needed for the PB&J Cocktail?